darklang/docs/docs/contributing/adding-a-language-feature.md

   | EMatch of id * Expr * List<Pattern * Expr>
   | EPipeTarget of id
   | EFeatureFlag of id * string * Expr * Expr * Expr
+  | ETuple of id * Expr * Expr * List<Expr>
 ```

 The backend does the work of executing the expressions, and saving programs.
 The
-execution engine is also compiled to Javascript in order to be available in the
+execution engine is also compiled to WebAssembly in order to be available in the
 client.

 The client is responsible for editing programs.
 Typically, adding a language